YoungFaithful/CapacityExpansion.jl/docs/src/workflow.md

 - Optimization

 ## Data Preparation
-The CEP needs two types of data
+CEP needs two types of data:
 - Time series data in the type `ClustData` - [Preparing ClustData](@ref)
 - Cost, node, (line), and technology data in the type `OptDataCEP` - [Preparing OptDataCEP](@ref) They are kept separate as just the time series dependent data is used to determine representative periods (clustering).